CHWs in Action: Building Community Connections

 1. Connect by Actively Listening: Take the time to understand the person’s stories and needs.

-2. Respect Different Cultural Perspectives, Beliefs, and Practices: Recognize and honor diversity within the community.
+2. Respect Different Perspectives, Beliefs, and Practices: Recognize and honor different backgrounds within the community.

-3. Acknowledge Lived Experience: Value personal insights to build trust and ensure culturally appropriate support.
+3. Acknowledge Lived Experience: Value personal insights to build trust and ensure person-centered support.

-4. Create Safe Spaces that Promote Engagement: Establish welcoming environments that encourage open communication and participation.
+4. Create Spaces that Promote Engagement: Establish welcoming environments that encourage open communication and participation.

 5. Explore Options that Meet Current, Future, or Recurring Needs: Collaboratively identify resources to address immediate and long-term needs.